pandapknaepel/JsonRepairSharp/README.md

 ![JSOn Repair logo](/Assets/logo_small.png?raw=true )
 # JsonRepair Sharp

+## About this Fork

+This fork of [JsonRepairSharp](https://github.com/thijse/JsonRepairSharp) introduces several improvements and modifications aimed at making the library more robust and accessible for .NET developers.

+### Key Enhancements:

+- **NuGet Package Publishing:** This fork is intended to be published as a NuGet package, making it easier to integrate JsonRepairSharp into your projects.
+- **Upgraded to .NET 9:** The project has been updated from .NET 7 to .NET 9 to ensure compatibility with the latest framework features and performance improvements.
+- **Thread-Safety Improvements:** The `JsonRepair` class has been refactored to remove static properties.
+The `RepairJson` method now takes parameters instead of relying on static configuration, allowing for safe concurrent execution.

+By maintaining the original functionality of JsonRepairSharp while making these refinements, this fork enhances usability, performance, and maintainability.

+## About this project

 Jsonrepair Sharp is a near-literal translation of the TypeScript JsonRepair library, see https://github.com/josdejong/jsonrepair

 The jsonrepair library is basically an extended JSON parser.
 It parses the provided JSON document character by character.
 When it encounters a non-valid JSON structures it wil look to see it it can reconstruct the intended JSON.
 For example, after encountering an opening bracket {, it expects a key wrapped in double quotes.
 When it encounters a key without quotes, or wrapped in other quote characters, it will change these to double quotes instead.